-Discover the culture, gastronomy and wine from the Alentejo region.
+Discover the culture, gastronomy, and wine of the Alentejo region.
 Considered "the best wine region in the world to visit" according to the publication USA Today, and the "New Tuscany" by the New York Times and Traveller Australia.

 Bring all the information with you by downloading the datasheetDownload the Sheet

-This is a luxury tour designed for the wine and food lovers.
+This is a luxury tour designed for wine and food lovers.
 You will discover one of the most charming wine venues in the Alentejo region, beautifully located in a unique natural setting, where you will learn all about wine and create your own wine.
-At the restaurant, embarc on a gastronomic journey of proper wine and food pairing that will surprise you with layers and layers of ravishing flavours.
-Visit one of the oldest wineries in the region, get to know about their production on an exclusive guide tour and delight yourself with an elegant glass of wine, beautifully paired with regional delicacies.
-Last but not least, you will discover Évora's well-preserved historic center that is one of the richest monuments in Portugal, worth the epithet of City-Museum
+At the restaurant, embark on a gastronomic journey of proper wine and food pairing that will surprise you with layers and layers of ravishing flavors.
+Visit one of the oldest wineries in the region, get to know about their production on an exclusive guided tour, and delight yourself with an elegant glass of wine, beautifully paired with regional delicacies.
+Last but not least, you will discover Évora's well-preserved historic center which is one of the richest monuments in Portugal, worth the epithet of City-Museum.

 Come discover and taste the best of Alentejo.

-Alentejo is Europe's best kept secret.
+Alentejo is Europe's best-kept secret.
 Homeland of great comfort food and bold wines.
-Just one hour drive from busy Lisbon you'll find gold plains and a relaxing stillness.
+Just one hour's drive from busy Lisbon you'll find gold plains and relaxing stillness.
 Add a glass of wine for pure perfection.

 Pick-up and Drop-off in Lisbon

-2 Private guided visit at 12 renowned Winery in the Alentejo
+2 Private guided visits at 2 renowned Winery in the Alentejo

 1 Winemaker experience